On this day in agriculture history | April 5

 Severe drought covered several corn growing states on this date in 2005 including North Dakota, South Dakota, Nebraska, and Kansas.
 Portions of Iowa, Missouri, Minnesota, Oklahoma, and Texas reported abnormally dry conditions.

-In Iowa, very strong southwesterly winds gusted to as high as 63 mph near Algona and brought warm temperatures to much of the state topping out at 89° F. in several areas.
+In Iowa, very strong southwesterly winds gusted to as high as 63 mph near Algona and brought warm temperatures to much of the state topping out at 89°F. in several areas.
 The strong winds resulted in numerous wildfires and considerable soil erosion with vegetation still dormant.
-Heavy snow would fell across northwestern Iowa just two days later on April 7th.
+Heavy snow would fall across northwestern Iowa just two days later on April 7.

-Then president Franklin D. Roosevelt established the Civilian Conservation Corps (CCC) on April 5, 1933 to put thousands of people back to work during the Great Depression.
+Then president Franklin D. Roosevelt established the Civilian Conservation Corps (CCC) on April 5, 1933.
+The program put thousands of people back to work during the Great Depression.
 CCC projects included planting 3.5 billion trees, creating state parks, fighting fires, and building more than 30,000 miles of terraces.

-Firestone Tire and Rubber company began producing inflatable tires on April 5, 1923 in Akron, Ohio.
+Firestone Tire and Rubber company began producing inflatable tires in Akron, Ohio, on April 5, 1923.